Kallemakela/unogs/README.md

 # Unogs Utils

-Browser extension for [unogs.com](https://unogs.com) that adds watch tracking functionality.
+Browser extension for [unogs.com](https://unogs.com) that adds a list for already watched titles and a watchlist.
+You can then filter already watched titles and view the watchlist.

 ## Features